alexandreborges/malwoverview/README.md

       * git clone https://github.com/alexandreborges/malwoverview

-If you are installing Malwoverview on  macOS, you must execute the following commands:
+If you want to install the  Malwoverview on macOS, you have to execute the following commands:

       * /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
       * brew install libmagic